ilia-brykin/aloha/README_VERSIONS.md

 ---
 # Versions

+## 1.2.269

+- Fixed an issue with the `"select all"` button in the `ASelect` component to ensure it functions correctly.

 ## 1.2.268

 - Enhanced the `AWizard` component to support icons in addition to numbers, providing more flexibility in step representation.
 Documentation has been updated to include details on this new feature.